How transactions post to your account

 Signature-Based Debit Card Purchase Transactions

 These are purchase transactions using your debit card that are processed through a signature-based network.
 Rather than entering a PIN, you typically sign for the purchase; however, merchants may not require your signature for certain transactions.
 Merchants may seek authorization for these types of transactions.
 The authorization request places a hold on funds in your account when the authorization is completed.
 The “authorization hold” will reduce your available balance by the amount authorized but will not affect your actual balance.
 The transaction is subsequently processed by the merchant and submitted to us for payment.
 This can happen hours or sometimes days after the transaction, depending on the merchant and its payment processor.
 These payment requests are received in real time throughout the day and are posted to your account when they are received.

 The amount of an authorization hold may differ from the actual payment because the final transaction amount may not yet be known to the merchant when you present your card for payment.
 For example, if you use your debit card at a restaurant, a hold will be placed in an amount equal to the bill presented to you; but when the transaction posts, it will include any tip that you may have added to the bill.
 This may also be the case where you present your debit card for payment at gas stations, hotels and certain other retail establishments.
 We cannot control how much a merchant asks us to authorize, or when a merchant submits a transaction for payment.

 This is a general description of certain types of transactions.
 These practices may change, and we reserve the right to pay items in any order we choose as permitted by law.

-Remember: ODP should only be used a last resort.
-First time users who voluntarily opt into the program and did not understand how the program works may receive a full fee reimbursement and be removed from the program permanently.Go to main navigation
+Remember: ODP should only be used as a last resort.
+First-time users who voluntarily opt into the program and did not understand how the program works may receive a full fee reimbursement and be removed from the program permanently.Go to main navigation